Kaplar, Pvt. Nick

 The hospital had steam pipes installed, but the building was heated only part of the night during the winter, so the patients had to wear heavy overcoats during the day to keep reasonably warm.
 This building was always overcrowded and understaffed.
 A second hospital was built but the POWs were denied its use, and it remained unoccupied until Oct.
 1944.
 The sick lay in bunks with straw mats.
 The original hospital could hold from 50 to 60 patients but usually, there were 120 patients.
 The rear of each barracks contained a washroom equipped with concrete sinks and contaminated running cold water.
 The men were warned against drinking this water.

-When they arrived they were issued one set of “seaweed” clothe resembling heavy mosquito netting.
-Clothing was handed out by a Japanese supply sergeant who would hold clothing inspections on the POWs’ day off.
+When they arrived they were issued one set of "seaweed" clothes resembling heavy mosquito netting and two blankets.
+Clothing was handed out by a Japanese supply sergeant who would hold clothing inspections on the POWs' day off.
 It was during these inspections that the POWs were supposed to present their worn-out clothing to him for new clothing.
 Before he would issue new clothing to the POWs he would beat them with a club and hit them with his fists.
 The POWs went without clothing to avoid the beatings which resulted in men developing pneumonia and dying.
 On January 1, 1945, each POW received an overcoat.
 After the war, 1500 work uniforms were found in a warehouse.
 In addition, the POWs went barefoot in the winter instead of receiving new shoes.
-The CO of the camp claimed they didn’t have any shoes for the POWs.
+The CO of the camp claimed they didn't have any shoes for the POWs.
 The Japanese stated that they issued 3,000 to 4,000 working suits, 700 pairs of rubber-soled footwear, 3,000 pairs of gloves, 500 pairs of socks, and 1,500 towels.
-It is known the POWs received towels.
-After the war in the camp’s warehouse was found, 100 pairs of Japanese leather shoes, 250 pounds of shoe repair leather sent by the Red Cross, 500 pairs of socks, and 1300 work uniforms.
+It is known that the POWs received towels.
+After the war in the camp's warehouse was found, 100 pairs of Japanese leather shoes, 250 pounds of shoe repair leather sent by the Red Cross, 500 pairs of socks, and 1300 work uniforms.

 On a few occasions, the POWs did receive Red Cross boxes.
 It was noted that the canned meat and other food were missing from the boxes.
 On several occasions, the POWs saw the Japanese guards eating stew that came from the cans.
 One POW stated that if 100 Red Cross boxes arrived at the camp, the POWs got 75 of them.
 Some of the guards were seen wearing Red Cross clothing sent to the camp for the POWs and smoking American cigarettes.
 One guard during one winter was seen wearing fourteen different pairs of Red Cross shoes.

 Each day after work, the sick call was held.
 The POW doctors would diagnose cases and determine what medicine was needed to treat the POW.
 A Japanese doctor or orderly was always present to tell the POW doctor if the POW would be allowed to be treated.
 To meet quotas for workers, the sick POWs were required to work even if it meant they could possibly die from doing it.
 The Japanese camp doctor made the sick stand out in the cold for hours.
 He also beat them and allowed the guards to beat them.
 He also withheld the medicine that the POW doctors requested for the sick.
 Although medical supplies for the POWs were sent to the camp by the Red Cross, the Japanese commandant would not give the American medical staff the medicine that was in the packages.
 Any surgery in the camp had to be performed with hacksaw blades and crude medical tools even though the Red Cross had sent the proper surgical tools to the camp.
 The first Japanese doctor was replaced by a second doctor who liked to make the POWs, who were shivering from fevers, stand outside and pour water on them.
 The hospital was built for 50 POWs, but on an average day, there were 200 POWs in it.
-If POWs were allowed to stay in the camp, they had to police the grounds or work in the camp garden.
-It appears pneumonia was one of the major killers in the camp.
-One Japanese orderly was known to say when a POW died, “he was not worth a damn anyway.”
-It was noted by the British POWs that the Americans were already malnourished when they arrived at the camp.
-Records show 65 Americans, 13 British, 49 Dutch, 25 Indian, and 6 POWs of other nationalities died in the camp.

 The POWs could not understand the interpreter which resulted in them being beaten for failing to follow orders.
 The POWs were beaten daily with fists and sticks for violating camp rules, and the guards often required them to stand at attention, in the cold, while standing water.
 The camp commander was said to carry a stick that he used to hit the POWs across the top of their heads.
 In one incident an entire barracks was slapped in the face, by the guards, because some POWs had smoked in the barracks.
 During the winter, POWs who were being punished often had water thrown on them.
 A group of about 60 POWs was made to crawl on their hands and knees, while carrying other POWs, on their backs.
 As they crawled, they were hit with bamboo sticks, belts, and rifle butts.
 There were two brigs in the camp which had as many as 20 POWs in them at a time.
 All POWs who died were reported to have died in the camp hospital.
 Another incident involved an American soldier who traded with the Japanese.
 The war was almost over and Japan was about to surrender.
 The soldier traded for roasted beans.
 As it turned out, the beans had been tainted with arsenic.
 The soldier died the next day.
 After going through all he had suffered, the soldier died when freedom was almost his.
 If a POW attempted to escape, he dug his own grave and was shot.